-The Westonka School District serves approximately 2,300 students, grades preK-12, at five locations:
+The Westonka School District serves approximately 2,300 students, grades preK-12, at six locations:

 'Best in State' MCA Performance

 Westonka students, from the primary schools to the high school, scored in the Top 10 districts in the state on 2018 Minnesota Comprehensive Assessments (MCAs) and Minnesota Test of Academic Skills (MTAS).
 Overall, Westonka is ranked #12 in the state in math and #15 in the state in reading.